WallarooLabs/wally/examples/pony/alerts_stateless/README.md

 ### Processing

-We examine each transaction at a state computation.
-If the total transaction amount is higher than a certain positive threshold, we create a deposit alert.
+We examine each transaction at a stateless computation.
+If the amount is higher than a certain positive threshold, we create a deposit alert.
 If it's lower than a certain negative threshold, we create a withdrawal alert.

 ### Output